126.96.36.199 Aggressive Nationalism

-Aggressive nationalism is a different phenomenon from the desire of a cultural group for self-determination, which was referred to earlier as ethnic nationalism (22.214.171.124).
+Aggressive nationalism is a different phenomenon from the desire of a cultural group for self-determination, which was referred to earlier as ethnic nationalism (188.8.131.52).
 Rather than a desire to form a new small country, it is an assertion of the importance and superiority of an existing country.
-It is usually accompanied by rhetoric that disparages other countries, as reported in the Washington Post article Trump derides protections for immigrants from ‘shithole’ countries, and it can also involve belittling minority cultural groups within its own borders – as described in an article entitled Make America hate again, for example.
-National politicians might be tempted to stimulate it, as a useful distraction from domestic problems – despite the adverse foreign-policy implications examined later in this chapter (126.96.36.199).
+It is usually accompanied by rhetoric that disparages other countries, as exemplified in a Washington Post story: Trump derides protections for immigrants from ‘shithole’ countries.
+It can also involve belittling minority cultural groups within its own borders – as described in an article entitled Make America hate again.
+National politicians might be tempted to stimulate it, as a useful distraction from domestic problems – despite the adverse foreign-policy implications examined later in this chapter (184.108.40.206).

 It is necessary to distinguish between patriotism and nationalism, to avoid confusion.
 Patriotism – loving one’s country – is usually considered to be a virtue.
 It doesn’t have to be competitive, in the sense of asserting superiority over other countries or being aggressive towards them.
 One can love one’s country because one has a sense of belonging to it, a preference for living there rather than anywhere else, a wish to live at peace with one’s neighbours and a desire for the country to prosper.